alekhya-510/Devops-Interview-preparation/README.md

 31. What is Groovy, and how is it used in Jenkins?
 32. Why do you use Groovy in Jenkins, and where do you save Jenkins files?
 33. What is Ansible, and what is its purpose?
-34. What language do you use in Ansible?
+34. What language do you use in Ansible? **YAML**
 35. Where do you run Terraform code, remotely or locally?
 36. What is the purpose of access keys and secret keys in AWS?
 37. What are Terraform modules, and have you used any in your project?
 38. What environments have you set up for your project?